 - Acknowledge each Guest will be different and have their own strengths and weaknesses.

 - Support and assist Guests to live comfortably within a foreign environment.

 - Respect the Guests’ right to privacy whilst realising that privacy does not equate to isolation.

 - Acknowledge the significance of culture, customs, language and beliefs in the life of their Guest and accommodate these appropriately.

 - Assist, support and nurture where needed or requested, but keep in mind that a desire to please may be interpreted as interfering by the Guest.

 - Ensure appropriate Working With Children checks are current at all times and notify AHN in advance of any overnight visitors or new residents coming into the home so that appropriate action can be taken.

 - Adhere to the AHN Sexual Harassment and Abuse Prevention Policy.

 - Provide a safe environment that will offer the Guest a total experience of living as a member of an Australian family and which encourage positive study habits.

-- Provide the Guest with a private, clean and warm bedroom; good healthy food; laundry facilities; and a supportive environment.
+- Provide the Guest with a private, clean, and warm/cool bedroom (depending on the season); good healthy food; laundry facilities; and a supportive environment.
 Meals should be provided as per the AHN product selected and paid for by the Guest.
 At least one meal per day should consist of meat/protein, vegetables and rice/noodles.